 “Ever notice when you blow in a dog’s face he gets mad at you, but when you take him in a car he sticks his head out the window?”

-If you haven’t experienced both parts of this joke, then you won’t recognize as deeply the contradiction in the dog’s behavior.
-This joke is so good that the contradiction is so clear in the worded.
-One still might laugh at it. but it’s better if you’ve ever blown in dogs’ face and know how much they hate it.
+If you haven’t experienced both parts of this joke, then you won’t be ware of the contradiction in the dog’s behavior.
+This joke is so clear in the worded that one might still laugh at it.
+Yet it’s better if you’ve ever blown in dogs’ face and know how much they hate it.

 This category is where the shared knowledge is in the immediate environment.
 The shared knowledge is something everyone in the audience can perceive.